Wynyard Park, Sydney: History

 Also in the 1880s a bus terminus was established for passengers from the southern suburbs, beginning the area’s long association with public transport.
 The building of a railway station here was first suggested in 1881 but it was 1932 before Wynyard Station opened.
 The square was dedicated as a public park in 1887 and the following year a bandstand was erected in the centre of the park.
 The park's most significant period was 1890 to 1910 when it was well planned and established.
 Its layout reflects this late Victorian Period in its landscape design.
 Colonial Architect Mortimer Lewis (1835-1849) and the Director of the Sydney Botanic Gardens Charles Moore (1848-1896), influenced the design of the park.
 From 1887 it became known as Wynyard Park.

 When the Sydney underground railways (now part of the Sydney Trains network) were constructed in 1927, Wynyard railway station was constructed by excavating the park and then rebuilding the park after the station had been constructed.

 Description

-At the northern end of the park is a statue by Giovanni Fontana from 1890 of the Reverend J. D. Lang, the Presbyterian minister and controversialist, lived at Wynyard Square and was responsible for the erection of the Scots Church in 1826.
-His statue is close to the Church, formerly the main Presbyterian church in central Sydney.
+At the northern end of the park is a statue by Giovanni Fontana from 1890 of John Dunmore Lang, the Presbyterian minister and controversialist, lived at Wynyard Square and was responsible for the erection of the Scots Church in 1826.
+His statue is close to the church, formerly the main Presbyterian church in central Sydney.

 The ornate underground men’s lavatory with a domed glass roof was built in 1912 and is similar to others at Hyde Park, Taylor Square and Macquarie Place Park.

-The park includes mature border plantings of Moreton Bay Figs (Flindersia Australis) and Plane trees, an Art Nouveau toilet block including fences, signs and lights, and sandstone walls.
+The park includes mature border plantings of Moreton Bay figs (Flindersia Australis) and plane trees, an Art Nouveau toilet block including fences, signs and lights, and sandstone walls.